-Generalizability: The limitations of the literature search in our systematic-review setup imply that our findings, namely the pattern language and the derived architectural decisions, cannot be reused for similar architecting activities in related SOA settings with different emphasis.
+Generalizability The limitations of the literature search in our systematic-review setup imply that our findings, namely the pattern language and the derived architectural decisions, cannot be reused for similar architecting activities in related SOA settings with different emphasis.
 With the focus on the integration and adaptation view, our review questions and the subsequent pattern search did not cover related SOA concerns such as monitoring or middleware framework design.
-Pattern material and patterns, even if identified partly, have not been incorporated.
-Due to the literature filtering and quality assessment, possible connection points to such concerns might have been missed.
+Pattern material, and patterns, even if identified partly, have not been incorporated.
+Due to the systematic literature filtering and quality assessment, possible connection points to such concerns might have been missed.

-The different levels of knowledge among the researchers involved poses another threat.
-As for the systematic review and pattern extraction, the reviewer group consisted of a pattern expert and senior researcher, two experienced postdoc researchers and a doctoral student focusing on patternrelated research [12].
-This heterogeneous distribution of pattern knowledge among the authors certainly affected the preparation of the review protocol, the quality assessment of the pattern material, and the extraction of pattern data for drafting the pattern language.
-By continuously switching the roles of extractor and checker [30], and multiple iterations over the selected pattern material, this effect might have been substantially lowered, yet not neutralized.
-The expert opinions collected from the interviews are directly dependent on the 9 experts' experience with the platforms, serviceoriented architecting, middleware technologies and software patterns.
-However, we benefited from a relatively mature expert pool with 7 out of 9 interviewees having more than 3 years of industry experience.
+Another important threat to generalizing the findings of our study is the level of knowledge of the people involved in different phases.
+As for the systematic review and pattern extraction, the reviewer group consisted of a pattern expert and senior researcher, two experienced postdoc researchers and a doctoral student focusing on pattern-related research [25].
+This heterogeneous distribution of pattern knowledge among the authors has certainly affected the preparation of the review protocol, the quality assessment of the pattern material, and the extraction of pattern data for drafting the pattern language.
+By continuously switching the roles of extractor and checker [3], and multiple iterations over the selected pattern material, this effect might have been substantially lowered, yet not neutralized.
+The expert opinions collected from the interviews are directly dependent on the 9 experts' experience with the platforms, service-oriented architecting, middleware technologies and software patterns.
+However, the opinions were collected from a relatively mature expert pool with 7 out of 9 interviewees having more than 3 years of industry experience.

-While the aforementioned limitations and risks threaten the generalizability of our results, our methodological approach and the sequential multi-method research design [31] can be applied to comparable research activities on patternbased architecting.
+While the aforementioned limitations and risks threaten the generalizability of our results, our methodological approach and the sequential multimethod research design [11] can be applied for comparable research activities on pattern-based architecting.